puppetlabs/puppetdb/documentation/api/query/v4/reports.markdown

 This will return all events for a particular report, designated by its unique hash.

 This is a shortcut to the [`/events`][events] endpoint.
 It behaves the same as a call to [`/events`][events] with a query string of `["=", "report", "<HASH>"]`.

+## `GET /v4/reports/<HASH>/metrics`

+This will return all metrics for a particular report, designated by its unique hash.
+This endpoint does not currently support querying or paging.

+## `GET /v4/reports/<HASH>/logs`

+This will return all logs for a particular report, designated by its unique hash.
+This endpoint does not currently support querying or paging.

 ### URL Parameters / Query Operators / Query Fields / Response Format